🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-mancàre : to lack
+mancare : to lack

 man||re : (accento grave)

-Indicative mood (Indicativo) of the verb mancàre
+indicativo mancare.
+Indicative mood of the verb mancare

 Tempo semplice